Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 mixing in dry ingredients into banana rhubarb muffin batter

-After you add the flour, you’ll want to whisk it as little as you can to get it all evenly mixed up.
+After you add the flour mixture into the large bowl, you’ll want to whisk it as little as you can to get it all evenly mixed up.
 Flour contains gluten and when you make bread, you knead it because you want to develop the gluten.

 However with cookies or muffins or pancakes, you don’t want that gluten developed because it leads to a tough product.
 So if you want tender muffins, mix until all the flour is incorporated but then stop as soon as you reach that point.

-*As a side note, I often make these with 2c. all purpose flour and 1c. whole wheat flour and they don’t really taste wheaty at all!
+*As a side note, I often make these with 2c. all purpose flour and 1c. whole wheat flour or whole grain spelt flour and they don’t really taste wheaty at all!

 Fold in rhubarb